 There is no precise filing deadline for Form 6-Ks.
 The form states that they must be filed with the SEC promptly after the information is made public by the FPI under applicable home county laws or securities exchange rules.
-FPIs are also not subject to the Exchange Act's requirements with respect to proxy solicitations.
-For more information on FPIs, see Foreign Private Issuer Practice Guide.
+Unlike domestic companies, FPIs are also not required to file with U.S. GAAP financial statements (as they can use International Financial Reporting Standards as issued by the International Accounting Standards Board or other accounting principles with a U.S. GAAP reconciliation).
+FPIs are also exempt from the Exchange Act's requirements with respect to proxy solicitations and the prohibitions on selective disclosure under Regulation FD (though in practice many FPIs voluntarily comply with Regulation FD).For more information on FPIs, see Foreign Private Issuer Guide for Capital Markets.

-In addition to the Exchange Act reporting requirements, an FPI whose securities are listed on the NYSE or NASDAQ are subject to the NYSE and Nasdaq regulations regarding the disclosure (to the public and the relevant exchange) of material information that would reasonably be expected to affect the value of the FPI's securities or influence investors' decisions.
+In addition to the Exchange Act reporting requirements, an FPI whose securities are listed on the NYSE or Nasdag are subject to the NYSE and Nasdaq regulations regarding the disclosure (to the public and the relevant exchange) of material information that would reasonably be expected to affect the value of the FPI's securities or influence investors' decisions.
 Companies satisfy these requirements by issuing press releases and filing their Exchange Act reports.
-Although the Exchange Act does not require FPIs to file or make publicly available quarterly financial information as it does for domestic companies on Form 10-Q, the NYSE and NASDAQ currently require listed FPIs to disclose on Form 6-K an interim balance sheet as of the end of the FPI's second quarter and interim income statement for the six-month period.
+Although the Exchange Act does not require FPIs to file or make publicly available quarterly financial information as it does for domestic companies on Form 10-Q, the NYSE and Nasdaq currently require listed FPIs to disclose on Form 6-K an interim balance sheet as of the end of the FPI's second quarter and interim income statement for the six-month period.
 These interim financial statements are due not more than six months after the end of the company's second fiscal quarter.
 Even though it is not required, most publicly-traded FPIs file quarterly reports on Form 6-K due to market expectations, whether or not their securities are listed on an exchange.
+For FPIs with effective shelf registration statements, they must file a post-effective amendment or incorporate by reference interim financial statements for the first six months of their fiscal year no later than nine months after the end of their fiscal year.

 For companies that are not reporting companies but have issued securities eligible for resale under Rule 144A, that rule requires issuers to make available the following information if requested by an investor prior to the time of sale: (1) a very brief and reasonably current description of the business of the company and its products and services offered; and (2) the company's most recent balance sheet and profit and loss and retained earnings statements and similar financial statements for such part of the two preceding fiscal years as the company has been in operation.
 Due to market practice, most offerings under Rule 144A as well as private placements under Section 4(a)(2) include contractual undertakings by the issuer to provide more specific information including annual audited financial statements, quarterly financial statements, and notification of any material corporate events.